 We like to think that we’re rational human beings but much of our decision-making is influenced by emotions.
 As a consequence, we tend to pay little attention to boring things.
 An experience deprived of feelings, one that doesn’t strike a chord with us, will quickly fade away from memory.

-Rather than choosing an ordinary (and boring) color scheme that is likely to be forgotten, pay attention to details and put in the effort to create one that is consistently in tune with your personality.
-Your readers will remember that emotional experience, they will add your brand to their long-term memory and grow in loyalty.
+Rather than choosing an ordinary (and boring) color scheme that is likely to be forgotten once you leave the website, pay attention to details and put in the effort to create one that is consistently in tune with your personality.
+Your readers will remember that emotional experience, and they will add your brand to their long-term memory and grow in loyalty.

 ⭐️ Tip: While trying to create a bold palette, adding loads of colors isn’t always the best solution.
 If you feel adventurous though, try to slightly mute each one or allow for enough whitespace to have them breathe.

 3. Grow a consistent audience around your personality

 Most of us tend to be attracted to people who are similar to ourselves (even if Disney likes to think that opposites attract – it’s just a myth).
 That is why we strive to be part of communities that hold the same views and values.

 Having a blog with a distinct personality will help you retain those you want to reach and attract, and build an audience you can truly relate with.

 Start factoring your personality into the design, use colors that reflect who you are, and you will be better suited to stir up that all-important emotional response in people like you.
 This way you can captivate and inspire readers that will stick around longer, promote your brand whenever they can, and become one of your most powerful marketing channels.

 ⭐️ Tip: A monochromatic color palette centered around a single accent color is easier to get right and it can help associate your brand with a specific, memorable color.